Kachi79/Ansible_Proj/README.md

     debug:
       msg: "{{ salutations }}"

 This example shows a playbook with the "vars" keyword used and the correct indentation (yml format).
-In this case, the variable is salutations, which is under the vars keyword indicating that it is a variable, and the salutations keyword has a value (Hello Everyone), it is put inside double curly bracket to show that it it a variable.
+In this case, the variable is salutations, which is under the vars keyword indicating that it is a variable, and the salutations keyword has a value (Hello Everyone), it is put inside double curly bracket to show that it it a variable with a value, and when used the value will be displayed.